We’re on the frontline of HIV in Kyrgyzstan, working to improve the national response and support the country’s most marginalised communities.

 Our work with AAA concentrates on finding ways to strengthen Kyrgyzstan’s national response to HIV.

 To make this happen, AAA works with a number of community-based organisations, offering them financial and technical assistance.
 The team also delivers HIV programmes specifically designed to improve healthcare services for key marginalised groups, including sex workers, MSM and people living with HIV.

 Prevention is crucial if we are to curtail the country’s rising transmission rates.
-That’s why, in 2016, AAA aimed its prevention work at transgender people, clients of sex workers and MSM.

 OUR IMPACT IN KYRGYZSTAN